Find the perfect color

 How to find the paint code for your vehicle

 Finding the correct paint codes and colors doesn’t have to be a big effort.
 Our extensive range of color codes will get you the information you need right away.
 It will save you more time and get your vehicle back up and running as soon as possible.

-Now there’s an EASY method to how to find your paint code: select your make from the list below, then read our tutorial or watch the 30-second video to locate your label and paint code.
+Now there’s an EASY method to how to find your paint code: select your make from the list above, then read our tutorial or watch the 30-second video to locate your label and paint code.
 Now that you have your paint code information, you can start the order process.

 Still having issues finding your paint code?
 Simply call our customer service experts at 971-770-2372.
 We are open 8:00am to 2:00pm PST and most Saturdays, and can help you find that code.
 Or you can contact us anytime at CustomerService@ERAPaints.com.

 What is a paint code?

 When purchasing a new or used vehicle, one of the defining factors in the decision making process for many people is the color of the car.
 Auto manufacturers use a range of names for the different colors they use.

 Different models and vehicles with the same color can have two varying names, so even though your neighbor’s truck is the same color as your sedan, their color description may not be the same.

 With so many models and years, keeping track of color names can get exhausting.
 Paint codes are used as a way to certify the color of your vehicle.
 Vehicles with differing color descriptions may still have the same color code, so keeping track is easier.
 When searching for the color of your car online, you may also see it referred to as a color code.